-According a bathymetric and sediment survey (ASI, 2024) performed at FRS No. 12, the historical sediment accumulation rate is approximately 0.42 acre-feet per year.
-Since the upstream land use is not expected to alter significantly during the future design life, the historical sedimentation rate was used to estimate the future sediment yield.
-Based on the sedimentation rate of 0.42 acre-feet per year, 100 years of future submerged sediment storage would require 41.8 acre-feet.
-To account for an additional 5 years of sedimentation between the 2024 bathymetric data and the estimated rehabilitation construction completion year (2024 to 2029), the total minimum submerged sediment storage volume needed is 44.0 acre-feet.
-The available storage below the principal spillway crest is 386.9 acre-feet, indicating there is sufficient storage for a future design life of 100 years.
-The riser height will remain similar to existing conditions for proper hydraulic proportioning and function of a standard inlet riser structure with a 42-inch conduit.
+Based on an estimated sedimentation rate of 1.35 acre-feet per year (rationale provided in Section 3.2.2), 100 years of future submerged sediment storage would require 135.0 acre-feet.
+To account for an additional 10 years between the 2019 LiDAR collection and the estimated rehabilitation construction completion (2019 to 2029), the total minimum submerged sediment storage volume needed is 149.0 acre-feet.
+The estimated available storage between the water surface elevation and the as-built principal spillway crest indicates 227.5 acre-feet of storage is available below the principal spillway crest, indicating there is sufficient storage for future design life of 100 years.

 During construction, BMPs would be utilized to avoid and minimize any potential adverse impacts.
 Construction activities would require that a SWPPP be in effect.
 All disturbed areas would be revegetated using adapted and/or non-invasive native species.
 No compensatory mitigation would be required from implementation of this alternative.
 No change in reservoir or downstream operation would result from this alternative.

-Alternative 3 would increase the average annual damages slightly from \$193,000 to \$199,000.
-The cost of this alternative is \$19,749,000 and a conceptual figure is included as Appendix C, Figure C-8.
+The cost of this alternative is \$12,699,000.
+The current flood prevention will be improved slightly over the No Action Alternative, with estimated average annual damages at \$190,000.
+A conceptual figure is included as Figure C-10 in Appendix C.